AlfredoSantos20/Forensics-backend/README.md

 This is the official backend for the Network Forensic Analyzer Project, built with Express.js and TypeScript.
 It provides a secure and scalable authentication system using JWT and integrates with a database using Prisma ORM.

-- Once you clone it just install the dependencies with npm instal
+- Once you clone it, just install the dependencies with `npm install`

 ## 🚀 Features